noiseprotocol/noise_spec/noise.md

 3.3.
 Session object usage
 --------------------------------

-A session object contains the state variables and methods for executing a Noise protocol.

-To execute a Noise protocol you `Initialize()` a session, then call `WriteHandshakeMessage()` and `ReadHandshakeMessage()` using successive descriptors from the protocol's handshake pattern until the handshake is complete.
+To execute a Noise protocol you `Initialize()` a session object, then call `WriteHandshakeMessage()` and `ReadHandshakeMessage()` using successive descriptors from a handshake pattern until the handshake is complete.

-After the handshake is complete you call `EndHandshake()`, which returns two new sessions, the first for transport messages from initiator to responder, and the second for messages in the other direction.
+After the handshake is complete you call `EndHandshake()` which returns two kernels, the first for encrypting transport messages from initiator to responder, and the second for messages in the other direction.

-Then you call `WriteTransportMessage()` and/or `ReadTransportMessage()` on the session(s) until finished communicating.

 3.4.
 Session state and methods
 ------------------------------